 When you need to boost your company's liquidity

-When the renovation becomes more expensive than planned, when the unexpected happens or simply when the company needs an injection to reach the next peak.
-Then liquidity can become a barrier to growth.
+When renovations are more expensive than planned, when the unexpected happens, or simply when the company needs an injection to reach the next peak.
+Then liquidity can become an obstacle to growth.

-What is liquidity and how to increase it in the company?
+What is liquidity and how do I increase it in my company?

-Liquidity is a measure of your company's short-term solvency, or availability of cash, relative to short-term liabilities, such as a supplier debt.
-Improved liquidity means, in short, improved solvency.
+Liquidity is a measure of your company's short-term ability to pay, or access to cash, in relation to short-term liabilities, such as accounts payable.
+In short, improved liquidity means improved ability to pay.
 For example, if the company incurs unexpected expenses that exceed its short-term solvency, liquidity problems arise.

-In some industries, revenue varies widely depending on the season.
-For example, many service and tourism companies are fully booked during high season, only to have almost no customers at all a few weeks later.
-As a small business owner, it can be difficult to deal with these big swings.
-In addition, sometimes the weaknesses become deeper than budgeted for, which causes problems.
+In some industries, revenues vary greatly depending on the season.
+For example, many service and tourism businesses are fully booked during the high season, only to have hardly any customers at all a few weeks later.
+As a small business owner, it can be difficult to manage these large fluctuations.
+And sometimes the downturns are deeper than budgeted for, which causes problems.

-Liquidity problems in the off-season can be doubly problematic, as this may be when you have time to invest — so that way you can grow at peak times.
+Liquidity problems in the off-season can be doubly problematic, as this may be when you have time to invest - and thus grow in the peak season.

-Then a loan might be the solution.
-Think carefully about the need before you borrow so that you are sure you can repay.
-Just borrow exactly what you need.
+A loan could be the solution.
+Think carefully about your needs before you borrow to make sure you can pay back.
+Borrow only for exactly what you need.

 When the unexpected happens

 Small businesses are particularly vulnerable to unexpected expenses.
-The consequences are often greater the longer it takes to find a solution.
-The cafe owner whose awning falls down in the middle of peak season needs a new awning immediately to make the impact as small as possible.
-The restaurant owner with an oven that has broken down needs help immediately.
+The longer it takes to find a solution, the greater the impact.
+The café owner whose awning falls down in the middle of the high season needs a new awning immediately to minimize the impact.
+The restaurant owner with a broken oven needs help immediately.

-If you haven't had time to build up a buffer for unexpected expenses, external financing is an opportunity that gives you quick access to cash when the unexpected happens.
+If you haven't had time to build up a buffer for unexpected expenses, external financing is an option that gives you quick access to cash when the unexpected happens.

 Sometimes wise to settle accounts payable with loans

-Unforeseen events can set it up properly and it can get really boring when you find it difficult to pay your supplier invoices.
-A business loan is often a better solution than risking the company's relationships with a non-payment.
-If you run an otherwise well-run business, settling single accounts payable with a loan need not be a problem.
+Unforeseen events can throw a spanner in the works, and it can be really annoying when you have trouble paying your supplier invoices.
+A business loan is often a better solution than risking your company's relationships with a non-payment.
+If you run an otherwise well-managed business, settling occasional accounts payable with a loan need not be a problem.

-Increase liquidity with a loan -- but consider this
+Increase liquidity with a loan - but keep this in mind

-If you run a small business that suddenly loses turnover or has unresolved accounts payable, you should carefully analyze what it is due to.
-Some things to ponder might be:
+If you run a small business that suddenly loses turnover or has unresolved accounts payable, you should carefully analyze the reasons for this.
+Some things to consider could be:

-3. Do you have a profitability problem that can be corrected?
+3. Do you have profitability problems that can be corrected?

-Maybe you need to invest in order to reach more customers.
-This could be a new product, new equipment or marketing to an important customer group to increase sales.
-Think carefully about the need before you borrow.
-Are you sure this particular investment is the right one?
-Count on your space to repay the loan.
+You may need to invest to reach more customers.
+It could be a new product, new equipment or marketing to an important customer group to increase sales.
+Think carefully about your needs before you borrow.
+Are you sure this particular investment is right?
+Calculate your capacity to repay the loan.

 Did this help you?